Christ in Nehemiah

 Christ Connection - The Mediator of a Better Covenant

-In Hebrews 8:6, Paul writes: "But now hath he obtained a more excellent ministry, by how much also he is the mediator of a better covenant, which was established upon better promises."
-The covenant sealed in Nehemiah 10 was written on parchment, sealed with names, requiring constant effort to maintain through tithes, offerings, and Sabbath-years.
-But Christ is the Mediator of a covenant written not on stone or parchment, but on the hearts of His people.
-His promises are be…
+Hebrews 8:6 says of Christ: "But now hath he obtained a more excellent ministry, by how much also he is the mediator of a better covenant, which was established upon better promises."
+The covenant sealed in Nehemiah 10 was written on parchment, sealed with names, maintained through tithes, offerings, and Sabbath-years.
+Christ is the Mediator of a covenant written on the hearts of His people, and its promises rest on His own faithfulness.
+He is the fulfillment of the temple…

 Open the chapter → - Nehemiah 11Curated